Impressions (John Coltrane album): Influence on popular music

-According to Roger McGuinn, while touring in late 1965, the rock band the Byrds had only a single tape recording to listen to on the tour bus, with Ravi Shankar on one side and Coltrane's Impressions and Africa/Brass on the other: "We played that damn thing 50 or 100 times, through a Fender amplifier that was plugged into an alternator in the car."
-The result was the recording of the single "Eight Miles High", acknowledged by the band as a direct homage to Coltrane, and to "India" on Impressions in particular.
+According to Roger McGuinn, while touring in late 1965, the Byrds had only a single tape recording to listen to on the tour bus, with a Ravi Shankar recording on one side and Coltrane's Impressions and Africa/Brass on the other: "We played that damn thing 50 or 100 times, through a Fender amplifier that was plugged into an alternator in the car."
+The band's 1966 single "Eight Miles High" was a direct homage to Coltrane, and to "India" on Impressions in particular.

 In 2000 it was voted number 687 in Colin Larkin's All Time Top 1000 Albums.

 Track listing

 All tracks composed by John Coltrane except where noted.